Japan–United States relations: American occupation of Japan, 1945–1952

 According to Jonathan Monten: To convert Japan into a stable liberal democracy, the United States established an extensive occupation structure under the Supreme Command of the Allied Powers (SCAP), led by General Douglas MacArthur.
 The SCAP agenda included not only framing a new constitution and organizing elections, but a wider array of institutional and economic reforms aimed at creating the conditions for a sustainable liberal democracy and pluralist society.
 These directives were implemented and administered through the Japanese national bureaucracy, which the United States allowed to remain intact despite the Japanese defeat.
 The result, according to a 2003 RAND Corporation study, was an occupation that "set standards for post-conflict transformation that have not yet been equaled" (Dobbins et al. 2003).

 At the end of the World War II, Japan was occupied by the Allied Powers, led by the United States with contributions from Australia, the United Kingdom and New Zealand.
 This was the first time that Japan had ever been occupied by a foreign power.
 In the initial phase of the Occupation, the United States and the other Allied Powers, under the leadership of American general Douglas MacArthur sought to carry out a thoroughgoing transformation of Japanese politics and society, in an effort to prevent Japan from threatening the peace again in the future.
 Among other measures, the Occupation authorities pressured Emperor Hirohito into renouncing his divinity, disbanded the Japanese military, purged wartime leaders from serving in government, ordered the dissolution of the massive zaibatsu industrial conglomerates that had powered Japan's war machine, vastly increased land ownership with an extensive land reform, legalized labor unions and the Japan Communist Party, gave women the right to vote, and sought to decentralize and democratize the police and the education system.
 Many of these changes were formalized in a brand new Constitution of Japan, written from scratch by Occupation authorities and then translated into Japanese and duly passed by the Japanese Diet.
-Most famously, Article 9 of the new constitution expressly forbade Japan from maintaining a military.
+Most famously, Article 9 of the new constitution, crafted by the Americans, expressly forbade Japan from maintaining an offensive military.